canonical/ubuntu.com/templates/legal/ubuntu-pro-description/index.md

             28. Access to Landscape and Canonical Livepatch Service for machines deployed with MAAS
     12. <span id="uprosd-ubuntu-assurance-program">Ubuntu Assurance Program</span>
         24. Ubuntu Pro + support customers are entitled to the [Ubuntu Assurance Programme](http://www.ubuntu.com/legal/ubuntu-advantage/assurance).
 Canonical may update the Assurance Programme and its terms periodically
-4. <span id="uprosd-apps-only">Support &mdash; included in Apps support and Full support, but not included in Infra support</span>
+4. <span id="uprosd-apps-only">Support &mdash; included in Apps support and Full Stack support, but not included in Infra support</span>
     13. Canonical will provide phone and ticket support to the Applications installed from Ubuntu Repositories.
 The list of supported applications is at: https://ubuntu.com/support